Biden postpones Georgia trip for Abrams

 The Senate Judiciary Committee is scheduled to hear Thursday from Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford on her allegations that Kavanaugh sexually assaulted her when he was in high school.

 Separately, the White House says President Donald Trump and Deputy Attorney General Rod Rosenstein will meet Thursday amid indications that Rosenstein’s job is in jeopardy.
+Rosenstein supervises the special counsel’s investigation into Trump’s 2016 campaign and its potential associations with Russia, but he’s come under fire after news reports that Rosenstein once had raised the idea of secretly recording Trump and of invoking the 25th Amendment to have the Cabinet remove the president from office.

+Abrams’ campaign has been a national media juggernaut of its own as she tries both to make history and to establish Republican-run Georgia as a genuine political battleground ahead of the 2020 presidential election.

+That’s made her a key draw for national Democrats.
+Former President Barack Obama and 2016 Democratic presidential nominee Hillary Clinton have endorsed Abrams, as have Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren, both potential 2020 candidates.